 Figure 2: Diagram of the Visapult processing pipeline.
 The data source (either a running Cactus simulation or DPSS), feeds the Visapult back-end using multiple parallel network data streams.
 Each process of the Visapult back-end volume renders its portion of the spatially decomposed domain into an image.
-These images are in turn sent to a client application running on the user's workstation that uses 3D hardware-accelerated graphics/textures to composite these images into a single scene at interactive rates.
+These images are in turn sent to a client application running on the user's workstation that uses the texturemapping capabilities of commodity hardware-accelerated graphics cards to composite these images into a single scene at interactive rates.